Henry Skaggs: Longhunter

 In 1761, Henry Skaggs joined an expedition, led by Elisha Walden, into Carter's Valley in present-day Hawkins County, Tennessee.
 This was followed by a 1763 trip deeper into Cumberland territory.

 In 1764, Henry Skaggs led his first expedition through the Cumberland Gap, a mountain pass at the junction of Kentucky, Tennessee and Virginia.
 These early trips westward attracted the interest of famed explorer Daniel Boone.
 Boone used his existing relationship with North Carolina land speculator Richard Henderson to recruit Skaggs as an agent for Henderson's land company, Richard Henderson and Company.
-In 1765, Skaggs explored the lower Cumberland River region (upper Middle Tennessee) as an agent of Henderson and established his station near the present day Goodlettsville, Tennessee.
+In 1765, Skaggs explored the lower Cumberland River region (upper Middle Tennessee) as an agent of Henderson in the vicinity of the future site of Mansker's Station near present-day Goodlettsville, Tennessee.

 In the Fall of 1769, Henry Skaggs returned to the Cumberland with Kasper Mansker, Joseph Drake and Colonel James Knox.
 This expedition reached the Dix River in Kentucky, and pressed on to the Green River country.
-One day on this expedition, the group heard an eerie sound unlike anything they had ever heard before.
+One day on this expedition, the group heard an unusual sound coming from the woods near Big Barren River.
 Mansker pressed forward to investigate only to find the source of the mysterious noise to be Daniel Boone, sprawled on a deerskin, singing.
 The Boones, Daniel and Squire, stayed with the expedition for a week or two, harvesting wild meat and rendering tallow.
+“Skaggs Creek,” with headwaters in Monroe County that flows through Barren County into Big Barren River—a tributary of Green River, memorializes Henry Skaggs’ exploratory ventures in this section of the Green River country.

 Part of the Wilderness Road, crossing Rockcastle County, Kentucky from Hazel Patch to Crab Orchard, was known as "Skaggs Trace," named after Henry Skaggs.

 In June 1775, Skaggs, along with Valentine Harman, a member of the Transylvania Convention at Boonesborough in May, led Colonel Thomas Slaughter to the Green River country of Kentucky to explore that land on behalf of Richard Henderson's Transylvania Company, which had recently purchased the area along with a large portion of Central Kentucky.